gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

 - Open-ended exam questions graded by Gemini
 - Minimum 300 characters required; paste disabled to prevent copying
 - AI provides instant feedback: score + what was missed + what to improve
-- **Bilingual support**: students can write in Russian or Kazakh (or both); AI detects the language and responds in the same language
+- Bilingual support: students can write in Russian or Kazakh (or both); AI detects the language and responds in the same language
 - Up to 3 attempts per exam; after 3 failed attempts, a 24-hour cooldown is applied — encourages students to go back and review the theory before retrying
 - Full history saved for reviewing mistakes: student answer + AI feedback — visible to both student and admin